jameskimmel/opinions_about_tech_stuff/ZFS/The problem with RAIDZ.md

 ## Conclusion
 RAIDZ is different from traditional RAID and often has worse storage efficiency than expected.
-You can get better space efficiency and compression gains with a larger volblocksize, but it will come at the cost of read and write amplification and create higher fragmentation.
+You can get better space efficiency and compression gains with a larger volblocksize, but it will come at the cost of read and write amplification and more fragmentation.
-Remember that all these variants will only write as fast as the slowest disk in the pool.
+Performance and resilver times will be worse than mirrors.
-Mirrors have a worse storage efficiency but will offer twice the write performance with 4 drives and 4 times the write performance with 8 drives over a RAIDZ pool.
+Mirrors have a worse storage efficiency but that is totally worth it.
+Store your VMs on mirrors and offload VM data
+to datasets.
+Even RAIDZ datasets are fine.
+Not only does that help with compression, storage efficiency,
+you also get smaller VM disks which are easier to snapshot and send, backup, move and so on.
+Don't be that guy that has a 16TB Windows Server VM disk, just to host Plex :)
 **Use NVMe (or at least SSD) mirrors for Zvols**
 **Use RAIDZ2 for huge, sequentially written and read files in datasets**